 “We find, especially for people that can be of very high value to the brand, and potentially be our largest influencers that we work with and have the longest-lasting relationships, that it’s worth that manual outreach.
 My goal isn’t to reach out to 10,000 people at a time.
 At times it’s just to get one person that I can then hopefully be paying to sponsor videos for the next few years.
 We know that those relationships are worth the manual outreach at times, but we have done scaled outreach as well.”

 If you’re looking to reach out to influencers at scale, while maintaining personalized outreach messages, it can be useful to use influencer marketing software to automate some of the processes.
 With a tool like Upfluence’s Workflow dashboard, you’ll be able to send emails in bulk, manage product shipping, content creation, and performance tracking from within one dashboard.
 What’s more, with Upfluence’s one-click shipping, brands can easily manage shipping their products to influencers.
-This ensures that the process of getting influencers to promote your product is a smooth process for everyone!
+This ensures that you can get influencers to promote your product with a smooth process!

 Learn how to build an effective influencer strategy that will help you to recruit and activate the best influencers for your business with The Ultimate Influencer Marketing Strategy Guide.